ProfGoldstein/ps3s24solutions/README.md

  * change color if clicked on.
 A click outside of all the
  * rings will change all of the rings' colors.

-# SurveyResponse
+# SurveyResponse.java
  * The SurveyResponse class represents a survey response from a student.
  * It contains the student ID, course, rating, and comment.

-# SurveyResponseIterator
+# SurveyResponseIterator.java
  * Iterator class for use with the SurveyResponse class

-# TestSurveyResponse
+# TestSurveyResponse.java
  * Program to test the SurveyResponse class

-# testCases
+# testCases.java
  * Code snippet showing test cases for the SurveyResponse class